Career Definition for a Retail Pharmacist

 Alternate Career Options

 For those who are interested in pharmacy careers but wish to enter the workforce more quickly, this career might be a good fit.
 In some states, high school graduates can learn the needed skills while supervised by a pharmacist.
 In other locations, a formal training program and qualifying exam will be required.
-These technicians who help to dispense prescriptions in both hospitals and retail pharmacies earned a mean annual salary of $30,430 in 2012, according to the BLS.
-From 2010-2020, the BLS projected much faster than average employment growth of 32% for pharmacy technicians.
+These technicians who help to dispense prescriptions in both hospitals and retail pharmacies earned a median annual salary of $30,410 in 2015, according to the BLS.
+From 2014-2024, the BLS projected faster than average employment growth of 9% for pharmacy technicians.

 A Ph.D. in a life science, a medical degree, or both are often held by these scientists who conduct research to improve the state of human health.
-In 2010, the BLS predicted much faster than average job expansion of 36% for these professionals, through 2020.
-Medical scientists, not including epidemiologists, earned an average of $87,830 in 2012, per the BLS.
+In 2014, the BLS predicted average job expansion of 8% for these professionals, through 2024.
+Medical scientists, not including epidemiologists, earned a median salary of $82,240 in 2015, per the BLS.